Minnesota Republicans not on board as House approves Jan. 6 commission

 Minnesota Democrats said they were baffled to see GOP colleagues turn against the bill.

-"We need to understand how it occurred, who was responsible, precisely who was responsible, and we need to make sure that we put efforts in place to have this never happen again," said Rep. Angie Craig, who represents a district south of the Twin Cities.
+"We need to understand how it occurred, who was responsible, precisely who was responsible, and we need to make sure that we put efforts in place to have this never happen again," Rep. Angie Craig, who represents a district south of the Twin Cities, said about Jan.
+6.

-It's unclear how the legislation will fare over in the Senate, with Senate Republican Leader Mitch McConnell now on record against it.
-Minnesota Sen. Amy Klobuchar, a Democrat who leads the Senate's Rules and Administration Committee, is working with several Democratic and Republican colleagues on a separate Jan.
+It is not clear how the legislation will fare in the Senate, with Republican leader Mitch McConnell now on record against it.
+Minnesota Sen. Amy Klobuchar, a Democrat who leads the Senate's Rules and Administration Committee, is working with Democratic and Republican colleagues on a separate Jan.
 6 report.

-It wasn't lost on Phillips that Republicans who vote in favor of the commission are putting themselves in a potentially risky political position within a divided GOP.
+It was not lost on Phillips that Republicans who vote in favor of the commission are putting themselves in a potentially risky political position within a divided GOP.

 For voting yes, he said, they should be celebrated.